Boarders/slick-blog/site/posts/peano.md

     transitivity : ∀ {a b c : A} → a ≃ b → b ≃ c → a ≃ c
 ```

 We note that this definition is slightly different from what is typical in mathematics.
 Rather than a (mere) subset of the diagonal we use a dependent type taking two arguments and returning what we can think of as the _evidence_ that the two values are equal.
 The axioms this satisfies are reflexivity, that any element is equal to itself; symmetry, that we can freely reverse equalities; and transitivity, that we can compose equalities.

-Let's show that $\mathbb{N}$, under Agda's built-in equality type $\equiv$, forms an equivalence relation.
-As a brief reminder, here is how the equality type is defined in Agda (ignoring level polymorphsim):
+Let's show that Agda's built-in equality type, $\equiv$, is an equivalence relation on $\mathbb{N}$.
+As a brief reminder, here is how the equality type is defined (ignoring level polymorphsim):
 ```agda
 data _≡_ {A : Set} (x : A) : A → Set where
   refl : x ≡ x
 ```
-That is to say, that we can give a term $\mathrm{refl}$ of type $\mathrm{a} \equiv \mathrm{b}$ so long as Agda can directly compute that $\mathrm{a}$ and $\mathrm{b}$ are equal within the particular context.
+That is to say, we can give a term $\mathrm{refl}$ of type $\mathrm{a} \equiv \mathrm{b}$ so long as Agda can directly compute that $\mathrm{a}$ and $\mathrm{b}$ are equal within the particular context.
 For example, if we define addition:
 ```agda
 _+_ : ℕ -> ℕ -> ℕ
 _+_ Zero     m = m